Zohra-Neda/Metrics-Web-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for initiating the idea behind the project.
+I would like to express my gratitude to Microverse for initiating the idea behind this project.
+Additionally, I would like to credit [Nelson Sakwa](https://www.behance.net/sakwadesignstudio), [the author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)), as required by the [Creative Commons License](https://creativecommons.org/licenses/).
+Thank you both for your contributions to this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>